Stadium — Stade de France

 Opened — 1998

-Location — The stadium is located just north of Paris France in Saint-Denis, around 8km from the city centre, the Louvre Museum and the iconic Eiffel Tower.
+Location — The stadium is located just north of Paris France in Saint-Denis, around 8km from the city centre, the Louvre Museum and the iconic Eiffel Tower (see luxury hotels).

 Address — ZAC du Cornillon Nord, 93216 Saint Denis, France